 In the meetings of party's state parliamentary board, no name was discussed in relation with the Gandhinagar seat.
 The move likely signals the end of Advani era.

-In 2014, when Narendra Modi was projected as the prime ministerial candidate, he had contested, won, and later vacated Vadodara seat.
+In 2014, when Narendra Modi was projected as the prime ministerial candidate, he had contested, won and later vacated Vadodara seat.
 He had retained Varanasi.

-No sooner was the name of Shah announced, celebrations broke out in different parts of the state, with party workers hitting the streets to burst crackers.
+No sooner was the name of Shah announced, celebrations broke out in different parts of the state with party workers hitting the streets to burst crackers.

 Even as his stature continued to grow within the BJP, he remained a controversial figure with his alleged involvement in Sohrabuddin Sheikh and Ishrat Jehan encounters.
 He also spent time behind bars.
-The court, however, gave him a clean chit.
+The court, however, game him a clean chit.
 He was also allegedly involved in a snooping case in Gujarat.

 The Congress candidate for Gandhinagar is yet to be announced.